 I guess the one thing that got my attention about spider fishing aside from the amount of fish you catch and lose is the leisurely way you do it.
 You are not casting, but merely sitting and watching the tips of the rods for a hit.
-Sometimes it can be a very light tip of the rod and other times the entire tip of the rod goes under water.
-Of course when this happens you set the hook and play the fish down with the long rod.
+Sometimes it can be a very light tip of the rod and other times the entire tip of the rod goes underwater.
+Of course, when this happens you set the hook and play the fish down with the long rod.
 It kind of reminds me of landing a fish with a long fly rod.
-I was really looking forward to this trip and my brother really showed me the ropes when it comes to this type of fishing.
-He had been telling me about he and his fishing buddy catching numbers of crappie spider fishing over the past weeks and I am glad I got to see it first hand.
-I can't close without mentioning my sister-in-laws chicken and dumplings, which was delicious, and of course as always the buffet food.
+I was really looking forward to this trip and my brother Bobby really showed me the ropes when it comes to this type of fishing.
+He had been telling me about him and his fishing buddy Joe catching numbers of crappie spider fishing over the past weeks and I am glad I got to see it first hand.
+I can't close without mentioning my sister-in-law's Mamie's chicken and dumplings, which was delicious, and of course as always the buffet food.
 Both made the trip.

 The unique thing about this boat is the versatility---it is equipped with the crappie stands and bluegill pole stands to fish on the bottom with live bait.
 Notice the long rods extending from the stands.

 Nice slab under the umbrella, that sun is a killer without the shade of the umbrella

 Watching those rods and waiting for that hit!!!

 One of three groups we landed and dressed for a huge fish fry later in the fall.